cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 Or, using a REST call::

-  $ curl -w'\n' -X POST localhost:10000/v3/namespaces/default/apps/Wise/services/WiseService/start
+  $ curl -w"\n" -X POST localhost:10000/v3/namespaces/default/apps/Wise/services/WiseService/start

-  $ curl -w'\n' localhost:10000/v3/namespaces/default/apps/Wise/services/WiseService/status
+  $ curl -w"\n" localhost:10000/v3/namespaces/default/apps/Wise/services/WiseService/status
   {"status":"RUNNING"}

 Now that the service is running, we can query it to find out the current count for a